Mali

 can help save lives in this crisis by donating to BGR's

-Africa Famine Relief Fund
+Africa Famine Relief Fund or the World

-Hunger Fund
+Hunger Fund.

 *Jeff Palmer tells about one woman's response to BGR's help.
 If you want to hear it, go to our interviews